vparitskiy/COM3D2.ScriptTranslationTool/README.md

 ``\backendServer\Program-Backend\Sugoi-Translator-Offline\offlineTranslation\activateOfflineTranslationServer.bat``.
 **Be warned this will use a LOT of CPU time on your computer (or GPU if you use cuda)**
 If correctly configure the program will detect it and use it if it can't find a match in any cached data.

+## Why merge Machine and Official Translations

+Two reasons:
+- First i18nEx only loads one version of each script, so if it will discard any script with a identical name already loaded.
+As a result you cannot have both machine & official in, as you don't know which one will be picked (and you want the official of course)
+- Second, because of how Kiss manage the game files updates.
+You see when Kiss fix or update a script (.ks) it doesn't remove the old one, it simply add a new one and the game picks the latest in .arc alphabetical order.
+The script extractor can't do that pick and so extract everything including duplicates; leading to the first issue above where i18nEx will only pick one.

+I made a point in this tool to merge all identicaly named scripts in one file, removing that issue for translated script and insurring that you always have a translation available for whaterver version of the script you're on.
+Merging the official script will also enforce that, ensuring the official translation is always used when available.
+I recognize this is an additional step not everyone is going to take, but this is the best solution I came up with.

+Using a dedupe software isn't a bad solution in itself, you just won't be sure which script is the most recent one
+(keeping in mind that the english extracted scripts also have duplicates)

 ## Notes
 - Due to how i18nEx loads translation and how Kiss update their files, I strongly suggest to merge your official to the translation pack.